 - Affiliate commissions

 The company can get affiliate commissions from their vendors and then decide to share a part of it with their clients by providing better (cheaper) prices than they could find anywhere on their own.
-As the number of gifts grow, the relationship built with the vendors and customers would act as a significant moat against competing service providers.
+As the number of gifts grows, the relationship built with the vendors and customers would act as a significant moat against competing service providers.

 There are numerous articles that can tell you that the size of the gifting market in India is huge.
 In fact, this research report from Technopak estimated the size of the market to be $40-42 billion, and a more recent article from TOI estimated it to be $65 billion.
 There is already an abundance of digital players trying to make their mark in this space.
 However, most of them do not provide as in-depth a solution as I have drawn out here, which opens up a blue ocean in an otherwise red sea.